Katzrin: Archaeology

 Before 1967, the antiquities site on the outskirts of Katzrin was a closed military zone and off-limits to archaeological research.
 Investigation by Israeli archaeologists commenced in 1972.
 Katzrin ancient village and synagogue was reconstructed and opened to the public as a "Talmudic village" set in a national park.

 The Golan Antiquities Museum in Katzrin houses archeological findings from the region and screens an audiovisual presentation about Gamla, a Jewish town in the Golan Heights that fought the Romans in the 1st century.

+Voting Patterns

+In the 2022 election, 57 percent of voters in Katzrin voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 39 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.1 percent voted for the Arab parties.